 - A. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - B. Protect patient from injury and place on left side. - C. Obtain history to help determine origin of seizure: - 1.
 Refer to appropriate protocol - 2.
 History of seizures in the past and is patient taking anti-seizure medications. - D. If child is actively seizing: - 1.
-Protect airway, DO NOT attempt intubation during convulsion. - 2.
+Protect airway. - 2.
 Calm caregiver's fears. - 3.
 Obtain key information and prepare for transport. - 4.
 If patient has been given prescription for Diastat and is still seizing, administer Diastat per rectum at prescribed dose per MCP Order.